aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_2/Lab_2.md

 **3. Note the position, orientation and velocity**

 To retrieve more data, you can use the topic monitor while using teleoperation to move the robot.
-In your terminal on the remote PC, run:
+Open a new terminal on the remote PC, run:

 ```
 rqt